 Tatum Hauck Allsep

-Tatum is a a native of South Mississippi, an honors graduate of Vanderbilt University and a twenty year veteran of the music industry.
+Tatum is a native of South Mississippi, an honors graduate of Vanderbilt University and a twenty year veteran of the music industry.
 Her career includes six years with MCA Records, artist management for the legendary Americana band, The Derailers, and the launch of the first-ever Vanderbilt Medical Center/ Children’s Hospital Music Industry Relations Department.
 There she pioneered a number of impactful programs including Dierks Bentley’s Miles and Music for Kids, Project Paper Doll, Musicians On Call, and CMA Sound Healthcare.
 Tatum co-founded Sound Healthcare, an expansion of CMA Sound Healthcare and a for-profit business created to bring health insurance and advocacy to members of music trade organizations.
 This for-profit company provided Tatum with a first-hand look into the growing need for a full service healthcare advocacy firm to protect and serve the music community without a profit motive.
 After a years of research and development, Tatum founded Music Health Alliance, a non-profit organization designed to provide solutions to the immense need for affordable healthcare access to the music industry.
 Through MHA, Tatum initiated a new model of healthcare support that removed the profit motive from health insurance, while providing a wide range of healthcare resource options to an often overlooked and exposed demographic.
 Tatum is the 2014 recipient of the Tennessee Healthcare Innovation Award from the US Council on Workforce Innovation.
 She was named a 2015 and 2016 Healthcare Hero by the Nashville Business Journal.
 She is a graduate of Leadership Music and has participated on the boards of The Deanna Glossup Foundation, MS Society’s Dinner of Champions, Musicians On Call, and Vanderbilt University’s Peabody College Alumni Board of Directors.
 She has also been a mentor for Team Leukemia, co-chairman of the 10th Annual SOURCE Awards, an advisory board member of Country Cares for St. Jude Kids, Founder’s Committee and Advisory Board of Project Paper Doll and Stop Domestic Violence Educator/Speaker.
 She’s a member of CMA, ACM, NARAS and the AMA.
 Tatum is married to the love of her life and has three young children.

 Shelia Shipley Biddy

-Director of Operations and Certified Senior Advisor ®
+COO/Certified Senior Advisor ®

-Shelia joins MHA with almost 4 decades of diverse music industry experience and a continued passion for the well being of music and its makers.
+With over 4 decades of diverse music industry experience and a continued passion for the well being of music and its makers, Shelia is the perfect advocate for the music industry.
 Her career began in an entry-level position at the legendary Monument Records (home to Roy Orbison, Larry Gatlin and Kris Kristofferson).
 Over the next eight years, she worked her way up the ranks of RCA and MCA to become Vice President of Promotion at MCA and most notably, the first woman to sit at the helm of a major record label in Music City.
 During her tenure with MCA, the label was named Country Label of the Year seven times by Billboard Magazine, three times by R&R Magazine, and the promotion department garnered over 137 # 1 singles under her leadership.
 Shelia went on to become senior vice president and general manager of Decca Records, another first for a woman in Nashville.
 Decca’s roster included Mark Chesnutt, Lee Ann Womack, Gary Allan, Rhett Akins, Chris Knight, and others.
 Shelia has continued to leave a positive mark on music as an artist manager and partner with Hallmark Direction Company and as President of Flying Island Entertainment.
 Shelia was voted Gavin Magazine’s Country Promotion Vice President of the Year on three occasions, and Nashville Life Magazine named her on of Nashville’s Top 25 Most Influential Women.
 She was presented with the Country Radio Broadcasters President’s Award recognizing her significant contribution to the marketing, production, growth and development of the Country Radio Seminar and the services that CRB provides to the country radio and music communities.
 In 2012, she was inducted into the SOURCE Hall of Fame, an organization she co-founded in 1991 to support female executives in the Nashville music industry.
 She is a 1992 Alumni and past President of Leadership Music.
 She has served on the Boards of Country Radio Broadcasters, Leadership Music, Academy of Country Music, NARAS, Nashville Film Commission, and the Music Industry Retirement Center.
 She is also a member of Brentwood Baptist Church.
 Shelia has been married to music publisher, Ken Biddy, for over 20 years and together they share a blended family of five children and five grandchildren.
 Shelia’s addition to the MHA team is like coming home.
 In addition to utilizing her executive experience to develop the operations of MHA, she is implementing the MHA Senior Care programs and services for the family she has been a part of for almost forty years.

 Director of Advocacy & Insurance